mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

   num: 1
   ```

-  If there is a Tensor variable in the usage scenario of count, a related exception will be thrown.
+  The framework provides a SequenceCount operator to support count Tensor variable scenarios in the List.

   For example: